menu icon

 Cinderella's Work Apron

 • After sewing the apron, turn it right-side out and press.
-Before top stitching around apron, cut a slit for the "tear" in Cinderella's apron.
-Then top stitch around entire apron front and continue on with the basic princess tutorial.
+Before top stitching around the apron, cut a slit for the "tear" in Cinderella's apron.
+Then, top stitch around the entire apron front and continue on with the basic princess tutorial.
 I didn't worry about the raw edge here.
 It's supposed to look torn!

 cincerella apron skirt with slit